vanHavel/iidx-db/README.md

 uv run create_sqlite_db.py
 ```

-The db will be brotli-compressed and placed into the `web/public` directory.
+The db will be gzip-compressed and placed into the `web/public` directory.

 # Running the dev server
 ```bash